 Meshtastic vs MeshCore feature parity

-This document summarizes which client features are Meshtastic-only, MeshCore-only, or shared, and whether gaps are app wiring, post-MQTT, or blocked by protocol.
+This document summarizes which client features are Meshtastic-only, MeshCore-only, or shared between the two LoRa companion-radio stacks, and whether gaps are app wiring, post-MQTT, or blocked by protocol.

 Capability flags